$125 off any CGM Plan. Use code FALL125

 2) Spinach and Banana Smoothie From Hurry the Food Up

-The peanut butter rounds this smoothie out with healthy fats, and using soy milk to blend it all together can add a dash of extra protein.
+This simple and refreshing smoothie contains spinach, which is high in vitamins, minerals, and fiber.
+The peanut butter rounds this smoothie out with healthy fats, and using soy milk to blend it all together can add some extra protein.

 Ingredients